SPARC-Auburn/Lab-Assistant/README.md

    * Added start and stop mp3s for listening routine.

 * 10-21-17
-   * Made small command identification improvements
+   * Made small command identification improvements.
-   * Added Karen's more formal introduction
+   * Added Karen's more formal introduction.

+* 10-27-17
+   * Various reformatting and refactoring changes.
+   * Cleaned up code and squashed minor bugs.
+   * Replaced pygame with pyglet to be compatible with 64 bit Windows.
+   * Successfully ran on Windows through PyCharm and detailed instructions are in this readme above.

+* 10-28-17
+   * Fixed cross platform support.
+(Linux = Pygame; Windows/Mac = Pyglet)